 They’re stuck with us, nowhere to go –

 And still comes down the rain.

-A sestina, whereby the six endwords are repeated each verse in a different order.
-Tradition also requires a seventh mini-verse, or envoy, to round things off, but I#ve never seen the point.
+This is a sestina, whereby the six endwords are repeated each verse in a different order.
+Tradition also requires a seventh mini-verse, or envoy, to round things off, but I’ve never seen the point.